About Bill Smith

 Bill’s legal career spans numerous aspects of the law.
 After graduating from New York University and Brooklyn Law School, he served as a prosecutor in the Rockland County District Attorney’s Office.
 Here he rose to the rank of Senior Assistant District Attorney and served as chief prosecutor of white collar, probate, business, public benefits violations, as well as criminal appeals and pursuing forfeiture of wrongfully obtained assets.
 This experience has served him well.

-Today, Bill operates the private legal practice—The Law Office of William F. Smith, Esq.—in New City, New York.
-Bill and his experienced colleague Rick Pakola and their staff focus on the areas of Estate Planning, Wills, Trusts, Probate, Elder Law, Estate & Trust Litigation (including Will contests), Guardianships and Special Needs Planning.
+Today, Bill operates the private legal practice—The Law Office of William F. Smith, Esq.—in Bardonia, New York.
+Bill and his colleague Rick Pakola and their staff focus on the areas of Estate Planning, Wills, Trusts, Probate, Elder Law, Estate & Trust Litigation (including Will contests), Guardianships and Special Needs Planning.

 Bill has lectured in law at the college level and in legal seminars for law professionals and senior citizens, has been a legal expert guest on radio programs and is a sought-after speaker on these and other related topics.